nkavya00/recipes-and-cuisines-analysis/README.md

   frameborder="0"
 ></iframe>

-From this graph, I can tell there is an imbalance in the dataset, with American and European cuisines heavily dominating (around 8000 entries each) while many other cuisines like Korean, Malaysian and Thai have fewer than 100 entries each.
-This imbalanced distribution suggests that while predicting cuisine from ingredients might be possible, my model would likely show bias towards American and European cuisines so I need to ensure I specifically address the class imbalance issue.
+From this graph, we can tell there is an imbalance in the dataset, with American and European cuisines heavily dominating (around 8000 entries each) while many other cuisines like Korean, Malaysian and Thai have fewer than 100 entries each.
+This imbalanced distribution suggests that while predicting cuisine from ingredients might be possible, our model would likely show bias towards American and European cuisines so we need to ensure we specifically address the class imbalance issue.

-Next, since my model will be predicting the cuisine at least partially based on the ingredients, I want to see the distribution of the most common ingredients as well.
+Next, since our model will be predicting the cuisine at least partially based on the ingredients, we want to see the distribution of the most common ingredients as well.

 <iframe
   src="assets/top_ingredients.html"